marxin/texi2rst-generated/sphinx/gccint/target-macros/defining-the-output-assembler-language/the-overall-framework-of-an-assembler-file.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: assembler format, output of assembler code

 .. _file-framework:

-.. index:: assembler format

-.. index:: output of assembler code

 The Overall Framework of an Assembler File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^